michelin/suricate-widget-tester/README.md

 ## Install

-The Suricate Widget Tester is built on the [Spring Boot framework](https://spring.io/) and can be configured using a Spring Boot configuration file, which includes a sample file located at `src/main/resources/application.properties`.
+The Suricate Widget Tester is built on the [Spring Boot framework](https://spring.io/) and can be configured using a Spring Boot configuration file, which includes a sample file located at `src/main/resources/application.yml`.

-If necessary, you can override the properties from the default `application.properties` file by following the [Spring Boot externalized configuration guide](https://docs.spring.io/spring-boot/reference/features/external-config.html).
+If necessary, you can override the properties from the default `application.yml` file by following the [Spring Boot externalized configuration guide](https://docs.spring.io/spring-boot/reference/features/external-config.html).
 For example, you can create a custom  `/config/application.properties` or set the `--spring.config.location` system property when running the fat jar file: